fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/content-blocker.md

 ## Concepts

-Content blockers include but are not limited to the concept of ad blockers:
+Content blockers include but are not limited to the concept of ad blockers.
+Here is a table about differences between them:

 | | Content Blockers | Ad Blockers |
 |:----------:|:-----------:|:-----------:|